 This siphon brewer is easy to use and easy to clean and it isn’t too bad on the pocketbook or the eyes.

 This Hario Technica unit comes with an alcohol burner but no fuel.
 This coffee maker has a 3 cup capacity as well, making it easy to brew multiple cups at a time.

 Hario Technica coffee has really put their best foot forward with this unit.

-The Hario Technica 3-cup Siphon comes with: an alcohol burner, lower and upper chamber with the capacity for three cups of coffee, and a silicon gasket in between the two chambers.
+The Hario Technica 3-cup Siphon comes with: an alcohol burner, a lower and upper chamber with the capacity for three cups of coffee and a silicone gasket in between the two chambers.